 The mixing tank is equipped with a low level switch (6) which ensures that the system pump (7) stops if the supply of water stagnates and there is a risk of the pump running dry.
-The mixing tank has a removable cover that does not close hermetically, so that vapours can escape and air can flow freely in and out.
+For the optional 'Mixing tank level reduction' process phase, a level sensor (25) and an electric valve (24) for closing the filling valve can also be installed.
+The 300 I mixing tank has a removable cover that does not close hermetically, so that vapours can escape and air can flow freely in and out.
+With capacities greater than approximately 65 m3/h, the exposure time in the tank would be too short, especially if there was a large amount of bicarbonate in the water.
+For such capacities, a 850 I mixing tank is therefore possible, with a screw cover and holes in the neck for bleeding.